-- Course bibliographies

-- Appropriately revised syllabi

-- Listings of innovative teaching methods

-- Application of current technology

-- Use of library resources

-- Development of effective assessment tools, including examinations that accurately measure student learning

-- Documentation of effective teaching performance including dean, peer, and student evaluations

-- B. Scholarship (for the nursing discipline) following Boyer's Model of Scholarship Scholarship of Discovery (Research) research or discovery of new knowledge, systematic inquiry, validation of existing knowledge, and the use of methods to develop a strong basis for practice-related knowledge.
+Scholarship of Discovery (Research).
+Defined as research or discovery of new knowledge, systematic inquiry, validation of existing knowledge, or the use of methods to develop a strong basis for practice-related knowledge.
 Discovery should be disseminated through various modes; however, for teaching to be considered scholarship, it must be clearly documented, peer reviewed, and disseminated.

-- Reporting on a self-conducted study outcome (conference)

-- Writing for grants

-- Conducting a study
+The following are examples of this category:

+- Reporting on a self-conducted study outcome (conference presentation) - Writing for grants - Tracking of an awarded grant - Conducting a study and disseminating findings (presentations or manuscript submission) - Earning a specialized nursing certification or additional credentials during the evaluation period - Earning a higher degree or postgraduate certificate